AdamSobieski/Argumentation/README.md

 ### Abstract Templates

-This framework makes use of abstract templates.
-In abstract templating, a `Template` provides a sequence of parameters, each of which can be bound to a value, and these bound parameters altogether can be utilized to produce a `TemplateGenerated`.
+This framework will make use of abstract templates.
+In abstract templating, a `Template` provides a sequence of parameters, each of which can be bound to a value, and these bound parameters altogether are utilized to produce a `TemplateGenerated`.

 ```python
 TPARAMETER = TypeVar("TPARAMETER", bound=Parameter, default=Parameter)